shaolinshaosson/ngx-dynamic-template/README.md

 # angular2-dynamic-component & angular2-dynamic-directive

-An implementation of dynamic component wrapper at Angular2 [2.2.4].
+An implementation of dynamic component wrapper at Angular2 [2.4.10] (AoT compatible).

 ## Description

 Date of creation: 18 Jun [starting with 2.0.0-rc.2].
-Although, there is another solution out of the box and we are waiting for completion of the [**NgComponentOutlet**](https://github.com/angular/angular/issues/9599)

 ## Installation